 The manufacturer claims that the fresh, woody scent of nana leaf promotes relaxation and a sense of balance.

-The manufacturers designed this shampoo to prevent breakage in dry hair.
+The manufacturer designed this conditioner to prevent breakage in dry hair.

-The formula includes aloe vera, hemp seed oil, and cacao butter to improve hair strength while keeping it soft.
+The formula includes aloe vera, hemp seed oil, and cacao butter to improve the strength of the hair while keeping it soft.

 The manufacturer claims that this leave-in conditioner promotes hair growth and prevents future hair breakage.

 It does this by moisturizing and strengthening each strand.

 An 8-fl oz of this product is available to purchase online for about $12.

 Best for hydration: Hempz Triple Moisture Herbal Whipped Creme Conditioner & Hair Mask